Gankra/socc-pair/README.md

 If you don't wish to use the second permission, you can set `--raw-json=none` to skip the raw json.

-Note that by default we assume you have rust-minidump's `minidump-stackwalk` binary installed on your path (`cargo install minidump-stackwalk`).
+Note that by default we will `cargo install minidump-stackwalk` for you.
+This will always be done in a local temporary location (e.g. `/tmp/socc-pair` or `target`).

 ### Notable Optional Arguments